rtribotte/traefik/docs/content/providers/kubernetes-gateway.md

 This provider is proposed as an experimental feature.

-!!!warning "Enabling The Experimental Kubernetes Gateway Provider"
+!!! warning "Enabling The Experimental Kubernetes Gateway Provider"

-    As long as this provider is in experimental stage, it needs to be activated in the experimental static configuration.
+    As this provider is in experimental stage, it needs to be activated in the experimental section of the static configuration.

     ```toml tab="File (TOML)"
     [experimental]